A shortcut way to the Fokker-Planck equation for the non-Markovian dynamics: Memory induced modulation of the effect of a time dependent external force field

 Here we have used $\boldsymbol{c_{1}}=\left[\chi_{\boldsymbol{x}}(t)\boldsymbol{x}_{0}+\chi_{\boldsymbol{u}}(t)\boldsymbol{u}_{0}\right]$, $\boldsymbol{q_{x}}=\int_{0}^{t}\chi_{\boldsymbol{u}}(\tau)\boldsymbol{a}(t-\tau)d\tau$ and $\boldsymbol{\dot{q_{x}}}=\boldsymbol{p_{x}}$. $\chi_{\boldsymbol{x}}(t)$ and $\chi_{\boldsymbol{u}}(t)$ in Eq.(\ref{eqa1}) are the inverse Laplace transform of the relations, $\tilde{\chi}_{\boldsymbol{x}}(s)=\frac{\tilde{\gamma}(s)+s}{s^{2}+s\tilde{\gamma}(s)+\omega^{2}}$ and $\tilde{\chi}_{\boldsymbol{u}}(s)=\frac{1}{s^{2}+s\tilde{\gamma}(s)+\omega^{2}}$, respectively.
 Then we define the matrix, $\boldsymbol{\mathcal{A}(t)}$ with $A_{ij}=\langle\boldsymbol{g_{i}}(t)\cdot\boldsymbol{g_{j}}(t)\rangle$.

-Now the nature of the distribution function leads to propose the following Fokker-Planck equation \cite{das,das1,arxiv} as an equivalent description of Eq.(\ref{eq20}),
+Now the nature of the distribution function leads to propose the following Fokker-Planck equation as an equivalent description of Eq.(\ref{eq20}),

 where $\boldsymbol{G}(t), H_{1}(t), H_{2}(t), H_{3}(t)$ and $H_{4}(t)$ are the relevant time-dependent coefficients to account for the NMD properly.
 The first term on the right-hand side of the above equation is the usual drift term for both Markovian and non-Markovian dynamics, respectively.
 In other words, here we consider that the time-dependent external force field can not change the definition of velocity.
 The next term is due to the time-dependent external force field.
 The drift term corresponding to the harmonic force field appears with the coefficient $H_{1}(t)$.
 The remaining drift term is due to the dissipative force.
-Finally, the last two terms are the relevant diffusion terms.
+We now consider the inclusion of the diffusion terms.
+It is welknown \cite{adel,wang} that the non Markovian dynamics induces a correlation between the cannonical conjugate pair.
+This correlation is instructive to include the diffusion term, $H_{3}(t)\nabla_{{\bf {u}}}.\nabla_{{\bf {x}}}P$.
+Finally, the last term is the usual diffusion term.
 To avoid any confusion, we would mention here that following Ref.\cite{das,das1,arxiv}, the diffusion terms with other second derivatives are not considered here.

 We are now in a position to determine the time-dependent coefficients of the above equation.
 Following the previous section, we have

 and

 where we have used